bomonike/bomonike.github.io/ap-compsci.md

 ## Curriculum Materials

-The College Board recognizes several organizations providing curriculum materials.
+The College Board recognizes several organizations providing curriculum materials, LMS (Learning Management System), auto-graders, and teacher professional development.

+Stand-outs are:

 * https://codehs.com

+   Codehs has a free option but also offers their materials and community at $800/year per school, plus $1,000 for teacher professional development.

+   Provides an <a target="_blank" href="https://codehs.com/ide">on-line IDE</a> for 10+ programming languages.

    Added <a target="_blank" href="https://codehs.com/course/ap_csp_cyber/overview">
    Foundations</a> and <a target="_blank" href="https://codehs.com/course/advanced_cyber/overview">Advanced</a> courses on AP Cybersecurity.